bbauska/zombiePolitics/README.md

 the economic, social, and educational conditions that make life livable and the future sustainable.
-Clearly, the issue at stake here is not a one-off bailout or tem­ porary fix but concrete structural economic, educational, and political reforms that provide everyone with real social, political, and individual rights and freedoms.
+Clearly, the issue at stake here is not a one-off bailout or tem­ porary fix but concrete structural economic, educational, and political reforms that provide everyone with real social, political, and individual rights and freedoms.</p>

-None of the problems facing this generation will be solved unless the institu­ tions, social relations, and values that legitimate and reproduce current levels of inequality, power, and human suffering are dismantled, along with the formative cul­ ture that supports it.
+<p>None of the problems facing this generation will be solved unless the institu­
+tions, social relations, and values that legitimate and reproduce current levels of inequality, power, and human suffering are dismantled, along with the formative cul­ ture that supports it.
 The very ideal of democracy has been hijacked by casino cap­ italism and its rampant structures of inequality and power.
-We catch a glimpse of what this means in Peter Dreier’s observation that “Today, the richest one percent of Americans has 22 percent of all income and about 40 percent of all wealth.
-This is the biggest concentration of income and wealth since 1928.”19 This type of eco­ nomic inequality is not merely incompatible with a functioning democracy, it makes democracy dysfunctional and corrupt. _lust as government can no longer out­ source its responsibilities, the American public can no longer allow its political
+We catch a glimpse of what this means in Peter Dreier’s observation that "Today, the richest one percent of Americans has 22 percent of all income and about 40 percent of all wealth.
+This is the biggest concentration of income and wealth since 1928."19 This type of eco­ nomic inequality is not merely incompatible with a functioning democracy, it makes democracy dysfunctional and corrupt. _lust as government can no longer out­ source its responsibilities, the American public can no longer allow its political